 Special turbo trainer tyres use a harder rubber compound that can decrease the noise (and wear out more slowly) if you have a wheel-on turbo.
 You can get mats to go under the turbo to stifle the noise; dedicated mats are expensive but a £10 yoga mat does the job and will stop you sweating all over your carpet.

-As well as a turbo trainer, there are a couple of other accessories that you might want to consider, but they're not essential.
+There are a few other accessories that you might want to consider, but they're not essential.
 One is a riser for the front wheel.
 As the frame of the trainer holds the back wheel a couple of inches in the air, it's worth propping the front wheel up.
-An appropriately sized book does the trick, but you can buy a purpose-made block that lifts the front wheel in the air.
+An appropriately sized book does the trick, but you can buy a purpose-made block that lifts the front wheel.

 A wheel-on turbo's roller is usually made of metal, and the heat generated by its friction with the tyre can accelerate the tyre's wear and eventually flatten the profile of the once round tyre.
 For that reason you don't want to be using your best tyres if you do plan to do a lot of time on a trainer.
 A good idea is to fit an old tyre or dedicated training tyre to your wheel, or even better a spare wheel.
 A specific turbo trainer wheel and tyre might seem an unnecessary expense, but turbo training tyres are made from a harder compound rubber so they don't wear out as quickly, and should keep the noise down a bit too.